InessaRajah/EEE4022S/README.md

 The Smart_Contact\testing.py script contains the unit tests used to validate the smart contract's operation.

 The contents of the Integrated_System folder is the code required to simulate the integrated P2P energy trading and smart contract system.
-The files contained in the Integrated_System\Testing folder are the unit tests written to validate the operation of the integrated system.
+The files contained in the Integrated_System\Tests folder are the unit tests written to validate the operation of the integrated system.
 The code in Integrated_System\receipt.js is the code used to decode the blockchain transaction input.